Skip to content

 Padding

-Padding is the inset between this element’s bounds and its children’s content area.
-Reduces the “free” space children can occupy.
-Inspector: CHILD LAYOUT → Padding.
+Padding is the inset between this element’s bounds and its children’s content area — it reduces the space children can occupy.

 Overloads